Batanagar: Location

 Batanagar is located at 22.5133°N 88.2230°E. It has an average elevation of 9 m.

 Economy

 It is one of the places named after the multinational shoe company Bata.
 There is a plant of the Bata company here.
 The employees mostly reside in Batanagar.
-Not only the Bata India Shoe factory, another very remarkable feature of Batanagar, is that shoe-making is a predominant cottage industry in Batanagar.
-Countless houses and families are dedicated to manufacturing shoes of various makes - leather, PVC, jute, etc. for some of the leading shoe brands in India.
-For example - Khadim's, SreeLeathers, Titas and Liberty which are some of the most renowned shoe makers in India, have outsourced a major portion of their shoe making process to the various entities in Batanagar.
+Shoe-making is a predominant cottage industry in Batanagar, with houses and families dedicated to manufacturing shoes from leather, PVC, jute, etc. for shoe brands in India.
+For example - Khadim's, Sreeleathers, Titas and Liberty have outsourced a major portion of their shoe making process to the various entities in Batanagar.
 Every alternate home in Batanagar houses a small unit which is manufacturing shoes.

 This feature was born out of necessity, as most of the families residing in Batanagar are dependent on the Bata factory for their livelihood, hence whenever the factory gets locked-out, these families are very severely affected.
 Hence shoe making from their homes has given them an alternate source of earning.